Gorgeous Garden Goldenrods

 One of those compact varieties is Solidago ‘Little Lemon’, which reaches only 12 to 18 inches tall.
 It looks cute in seasonal containers, but this perennial should be replanted along a border edge before frost descends.
 The popular ‘Crown of Rays’, which grows 18 to 24 inches tall, is another compact form to consider.
 For a medium-tall variety, try the popular Solidago rugosa ‘Fireworks’, which grows 3 to 4 feet tall and spreads less aggressively than some wild forms.
 The winter seed heads of all goldenrod add garden beauty by attracting the lovely, yellow-feathered goldfinch.

 To make potted goldenrod thrive, fill your chosen container with Fafard Natural and Organic Potting Soil.
-This premium mix is full of the kind of rich organic materials that a goldenrod would chose for itself, if it were able.
+This premium mix is full of the kind of rich organic materials that goldenrod would choose for itself if it were able.
 Amend garden soils with Fafard Premium Natural and Organic Compost before planting.

 The word “Solidago” comprises two Latin words that mean “to make whole”.
 “Solidago” shares a common root with the English word “solidarity”.
 This seems perfect for goldenrod, which finds solidarity with a variety of plants that bloom at the same time.
 The most prominent of them is the blue-purple Symphiotrichum novae-angliae (New England aster).
 Mums, especially those in burnt orange or dark red shades, also make good companions.
 In the fields, the waving golden wands harmonize with the last of summer’s true blue chicory, not to mention purple ironweed (Vernonia spp.) and lots of airy native grasses.